Monday Clear. Light winds. Cloudy. Medium (40%) chance of showers. Light winds. Possible rainfall: 0 to 1 mm Chance of any rain: 40%.

-Thursday Sunny.
-Light winds becoming NW 15 to 20 km/h in the late afternoon then becoming light in the evening.
-Possible rainfall: 0 mm Chance of any rain: 5%.
+Tuesday Partly cloudy.
+Patchy fog and frost in the early morning.
+Slight (30%) chance of a light shower in the afternoon.
+Light winds becoming E/SE 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
+Possible rainfall: 0 to 0.
+4 mm Chance of any rain: 30% Around Canberra.

-Saturday Sunny.
+Thursday Partly cloudy.
 Light winds.
-Possible rainfall: 0 mm Chance of any rain: 0%.
+Possible rainfall: 0 mm Chance of any rain: 5%.

 ACT Weather Forecasts

 ||5||15||90%||10-20mm||Slight||ESE 14||96||ESE 22||81|

 ||5||15||90%||10-20mm||Slight||ESE 7||93||ESE 14||79|

 The Top End of the Northern Territory is having one of its hottest May's on record, which is causing issues for a number of mango plantations.

 Whilst it may just be beginning to feel like winter across the southern capitals, it sure feels like the tail-end of summer in Darwin.